navcoin/navcoin-org/content/project-activity/completed/segregated-witness.en.md

 externalUrl: https://en.bitcoin.it/wiki/Segregated_Witness
 ---

-After rebasing to Bitcoin 0.13, the NavCoin network voted on implementing SegWit transactions.
+After rebasing to Bitcoin 0.13, the Navcoin network voted on implementing SegWit transactions.
 The vote succeeded and SegWit was activated on 25 December 2017 and SegWit transactions can now take place on the&nbsp;network.